iqbalabd/iqbalabd.github.io/content/pages/about-iqbal-en.md

 ![Iqbal Abdullah]({static}/images/iqbal-portrait-01-ai.png)

-My latest enterprise is [LaLoka Labs](https://lalokalabs.co/).
-We build software with the hope to help people save time and money, and make them happier human beings.
+My latest enterprise is [LaLoka Labs](https://lalokalabs.co/en/).
+We build software with the hope to make people happier human beings.
 LaLoka Labs is also my platform to experiment with things which I find interesting.

 I am also founder and director for [Xoxzo Inc.](https://info.xoxzo.com/) which provides a simple web API platform for telephony services.
 After 14 years of running the business, in October 2021, [I sold 67% stake of Xoxzo to Accrete Inc.](https://blog.xoxzo.com/en/2021/09/16/accrete-acquiring-xoxzo/)